aichingm/dijkstrajs/README.md

 # dijkstraJs
-A implementation of dijkstra's shortest path algorithm in javascript
+An implementation of dijkstra's shortest path algorithm in javascript